 In the following table, we can see the solution for 7 tasks with 3 machines with the constraints which is mentioned above.
 The present intervals are depicted in Fig. 16 and Fig. 17.

+With some modification to our OPL model, the tuple was included same as follows: